fabecode/Creation-of-Composite-Environmental-Sustainability-Index/README.md

 # Creation-of-Composite-Environmental-Sustainability-Index
-Creation of a Composite Environmental Sustainability Index as an Indicator of a Country’s Economic Performance
+Creation of a Composite Environmental Sustainability Index as an Indicator of a Country’s Economic Performance (Y2 University Group Project)

+Environmental sustainability has increasingly become an integral part of economic development for countries.
+According to the World Economic Forum’s Global Risk Report 2020, the top five business risks were all linked to environmental challenges such as extreme weather events.
+With the effects of climate change impacting countries globally, a country’s competitiveness has become inextricably linked with the effectiveness of their long-term sustainability strategies.

+Considering the increasing importance of a country’s environment, the creation of a new comprehensive Composite Environmental Sustainability Index is proposed, known as ESI.
+This report is a pilot study into the feasibility of this index which considers various quantitative environmental factors of a country, before assigning each country with an ESI score.
+This would provide countries with a benchmark of their level of environmental sustainability against other countries.
+The ESI will then be used in the prediction of a country's future GDP per Capita.